Subscribe for More

 Once we have the model, we can do inferences on individual test images or on the whole test dataset to obtain the test accuracy.
 The test set accuracy computation is similar to the validation code, except it is carried out on the test dataset.
 We have included the function computeTestSetAccuracy in the Python notebook for the same.
 Let us discuss below how to find the output class for a given test image.

 An input image first undergoes all the transformations used for validation/test data.
 The resulting tensor is then converted to a 4-dimensional one and passed through the model, which outputs the log probabilities for different classes.
-An exponential of the model outputs provides us with the class probabilities. then we choose the class with the highest probability as our output class.
+An exponential of the model outputs provides us with the class probabilities.
+Then we choose the class with the highest probability as our output class.

 Choose the class with the highest probability as our output class.